ShrijaMittal/DataVisualization_Group15/README.md

 - Generosity appears to be less correlated with the overall happiness score compared to GDP per capita, healthy life expectancy, and social support.
 - GDP per capita in Western European and North American countries exhibits the least deviation within their regions, emphasizing regional disparities in economic well-being.

-## Usage:
-To explore our findings, review the Jupyter Notebook and associated code in the "Analysis" directory.
-Visualizations and additional details can be found in the notebook.

 ## Data Source:
 World Happiness Index, 2015-2022